Different Types of Dog Toys: A Complete Guide for Your Dog

-Dog toys do more than provide entertainment—they support your dog’s mental health, physical exercise, dental hygiene, and training.
+Different Types of Dog Toys do more than provide entertainment—they support your dog’s mental health, physical exercise, dental hygiene, and training.
 With so many toy styles on the market, choosing the right ones can feel overwhelming.
 This guide breaks down the most popular types of dog toys, what they’re best for, and how to pick the right option for your dog’s personality and needs.
+Best Toys for Strong Chewers: Durable Options That Actually Last

 Perfect for every dog parent—and ideal for adding affiliate links throughout your blog.